facebook/react-native-website/docs/fabric-native-components.md

 Your specification must be defined in either [TypeScript](https://www.typescriptlang.org/) or [Flow](https://flow.org/) (see [Codegen](the-new-architecture/what-is-codegen) documentation for more details).
 This is used by Codegen to generate the C++, Objective-C++ and Java to connect your platform code to the JavaScript runtime that React runs in.

 The specification file must be named `<MODULE_NAME>NativeComponent.{ts|js}` to work with Codegen.
-The suffix `NativeComponent` is not just a convention, it is actually used by Codegen to detect a spec file.
+The suffix `NativeComponent` is not only a convention, it is actually used by Codegen to detect a spec file.

 Use this specification for our WebView Component: